-- § 36-99.10:1.
+§ 36-99.10:1.
 Standards for installation of acoustical treatment measures in certain buildings and structures.

 The Board of Housing and Community Development shall promulgate regulations by October 1, 1994, for installation of acoustical treatment measures for construction in areas affected by above average noise levels from aircraft due to their proximity to flight operations at nearby airports.
-Such regulations shall provide for implementation at the option of a local governing body pursuant to the provisions of § 15.2-2295. - § 36-99.11.
+Such regulations shall provide for implementation at the option of a local governing body pursuant to the provisions of § 15.2-2295.

+§ 36-99.11.
 Identification of disabled parking spaces by above grade signage.

 A. All parking spaces reserved for the use of persons with disabilities shall be identified by above grade signs, regardless of whether identification of such spaces by above grade signs was required when any particular space was reserved for the use of persons with disabilities.
 A sign or symbol painted or otherwise displayed on the pavement of a parking space shall not constitute an above grade sign.
-Any parking space not identified by an above grade sign shall not be a parking space reserved for the disabled within the meaning of this section. - B. All above grade disabled parking space signs shall have the bottom edge of the sign no lower than four feet nor higher than seven feet above the parking surface.
-Such signs shall be designed and constructed in accordance with the provisions of the Uniform Statewide Building Code. - C. Building owners shall install above grade signs identifying all parking spaces reserved for the use of persons with disabilities in accordance with this section and the applicable provisions of the Uniform Statewide Building Code by January 1, 1993. - D. Effective July 1, 1998, all disabled parking signs shall include the following language: PENALTY, \$100-500 Fine, TOW-AWAY ZONE.
+Any parking space not identified by an above grade sign shall not be a parking space reserved for the disabled within the meaning of this section.

+B. All above grade disabled parking space signs shall have the bottom edge of the sign no lower than four feet nor higher than seven feet above the parking surface.
+Such signs shall be designed and constructed in accordance with the provisions of the Uniform Statewide Building Code.

+C. Building owners shall install above grade signs identifying all parking spaces reserved for the use of persons with disabilities in accordance with this section and the applicable provisions of the Uniform Statewide Building Code by January 1, 1993.

+D. Effective July 1, 1998, all disabled parking signs shall include the following language: PENALTY, \$100-500 Fine, TOW-AWAY ZONE.
 Such language may be placed on a separate sign and attached below existing above grade disabled parking signs, provided that the bottom edge of the attached sign is no lower than four feet above the parking surface.

-- § 36-100.
+§ 36-100.
 Notice and hearings on adoption of Code, amendments and repeals.

-The Board shall adopt, amend, or repeal any Code provisions in accordance with the Administrative Process Act, Chapter 1.1:1 (§ 9-6.14:1 et seq.) of Title 9.
-Before any such action, the Board shall hold at least one public hearing.
+The adoption, amendment, or repeal of any Code provisions shall be exempt from the Administrative Process Act, Chapter 40 (§ 2.2-4000 et seq.) of Title 2.2, pursuant to subdivision A 13 of § 2.2-4006.
+Before the adoption, amendment, or repeal of any Code provisions, the Board shall hold at least one public hearing.
 In addition to the notice requirement contained therein, the Board shall notify in writing the building official or, where none, the local governing body of every city or county in the Commonwealth.
-At any such hearing all persons desiring to do so shall be afforded an opportunity to present their views. - § 36-101.
+At any such hearing all persons desiring to do so shall be afforded an opportunity to present their views.

+§ 36-101.
 Effective date of Code; when local codes may remain in effect.

 No Code provisions shall be made effective prior to January 1, 1973, or later than September 1, 1973; provided that the initial Building Code shall not become effective earlier than 180 days after the publication thereof.